Star Fleet I: The War Begins

-Starfleet I: The War Begins is a 1984 strategy computer game designed by Trevor Sorensen and developed by Interstel (some versions by Cygnus Multimedia).
-It was released for Apple II, DOS and Commodore 64.
-Versions for the Commodore 128 (bundled together as Commodore 64/128, though it included a discrete version for the 128 with 80-column support), Atari ST and Atari 8-bit family were released in 1986 and versions for the Amiga and Macintosh were released in 1987.
+Star Fleet I: The War Begins is a 1984 strategy video game designed by Trevor Sorensen and developed by Interstel (some versions by Cygnus Multimedia).
+It was released for Apple II, MS-DOS, and Commodore 64.
+Versions for the Commodore 128 (bundled together as Commodore 64/128, though it included a discrete version for the 128 with 80-column support), Atari ST, and Atari 8-bit computers were released in 1986 and versions for the Amiga and Mac were released in 1987.
 The game was successful enough to spawn sequels which are collectively known as the Star Fleet series.